-This is the genre that has lots of action and adventure, such as Tom Clancy novels and James Bond.
+This genre has lots of action and adventure, such as Tom Clancy novels and James Bond.
 This would be the books that people are in car chases or are being shot at.
 While most of the genre is geared toward male protagonists, there are starting to be more geared toward women.

 This is a genre geared towards kids in preschool all the way up to eighth grade.
-This can be retelling of old fables up to learning moments for a younger audience.
-Two of the more popular names would be Dr Seuss or RL Stine.
+This can be a retelling of old fables up to learning moments for a younger audience.
+Two of the more popular names would be Dr. Seuss or RL Stine.
 These are usually stories that are more fun for the audience.

 This is the genre of sexiness and basically porn in written form.
 Erotica would be for the people who like 50 Shades of Grey and similar books.
-The stories are extremely stimulating in a sexual way and has more interpersonal interaction of a flirtatious variety.
+The stories are extremely stimulating in a sexual way and have more interpersonal interaction of a flirtatious variety.
 It can contain fetishes and situations that the normal person would fantasize about.

 The modern form of this genre was started by JRR Tolkien and can be best described as having elements found in Dungeons and Dragons.
 There is magic in many of these stories.
 Most of the time there is a lack of technology, though there are hybrids that are a more modern take.

 This is the genre that delves into history, from books dealing with ancient Sumeria all the way up to the war in Afghanistan.
 This could be minor inclusions, such as what Clive Cussler includes, or in-depth stories, like what is included with the book series that inspired the show Outlander.